Newsletter - 21st May 2026

 User feedback!

-We haven’t been getting as much feedback as we’d like, and we really do want more interaction.
-Please don’t hesitate to use Contact Support to get in touch with comments or suggestions.
-We really do appreciate it.
-We may also start reaching out directly to ask specific questions about the app and your use of it.
+As always we really do want your input!
+Please don’t hesitate to use the Contact Support option in the app menu to get in touch with comments or suggestions.
+We really do appreciate it, this app is for you.
+We also plan to start reaching out directly to ask specific questions about the app and your use of it.

 That’s it